 The Museum of Rhinebeck History is housed in the historic building known as the Quitman House, located 3.5 miles north of the Village of Rhinebeck at 7015 Rte 9, Rhinebeck, NY 12572.
 It is open during the summer on Saturdays 1-4pm.

 The Museum’s mission is to collect, catalog and interpret the history of the town.
 The collection of gifts to the Museum includes letters, books, journals, clothing, furniture, photographs, postcards, and other related artifacts which reveal the life of this community.

-Detailed listing and some images of the collection can be found at Consortium of Rhinebeck History.
+A detailed listing and some collection images can be found at through the Consortium of Rhinebeck History Catalog.